Osteoporosis

 of bone tissue leading to decreased bone mass and bone fragility.
 The major

-cause for osteoporosis is poor bone mass acquisition during adolescence and
+cause is poor bone mass acquisition during adolescence and

 accelerated bone loss in persons during the sixth decade (the perimenopausal period in